rwslinkman/SimDeviceBLE/README.md

 Simulate a BLE device using this Android app

 SimDeviceBLE allows developers to simulate Bluetooth devices with multiple GATT Services.
-It allows full configuration of the BLE advertisement data and shows the amount of connected devices.
+This *app* allows full configuration of the BLE advertisement data and shows the amount of connected devices.
-The simulated device and the advertised data can be manipulated using the app UI or the gRPC interface.
+The simulated device and the advertised data can be manipulated using the app UI or the *gRPC* interface.

 Feel free to import the `app` module into your Android Studio project to simulate your own BLE peripherals.
 Contributing the proprietary devices, services and characteristics is appreciated but not required.

-## Usage
+## App
 Checkout the project and open it with Android Studio.
 Run the `app` on your Android phone.